-Skilsaw’s worm drive hand held circular saws have been around for almost 100 years now and were so widely used by the professional tradesman for so long that the word “Skilsaw” had become synonymous with “circular saw” (like Sawzall and the reciprocating saw).
-However, in recent years the Skil brand became so diluted with stocking stuffer, multi use, gimmicky tools and tool sets, that a long overdue rebranding was necessary to separate their professional level tools.
-Having used several of of their tools since the delineation, I had little doubt the Skilsaw Outlaw Metal Cutting Saw would be worth my attention.
+Skilsaw’s worm drive hand-held circular saws have been around for almost 100 years now.
+They were so widely used by the professional tradesman for so long that the word “Skilsaw” had become synonymous with “circular saw” (like Sawzall and the reciprocating saw).
+However, in recent years the Skil brand became diluted with stocking stuffer, multi-use, gimmicky tools, and toolsets.
+A long-overdue rebranding was necessary to separate their professional-level tools.
+Having used several of their tools since the delineation, I had little doubt the Skilsaw Outlaw Metal Cutting Saw would be worth my attention.

-I recently reviewed Milwaukee’s 6370 8” metal cutting saw.
+I recently reviewed the Milwaukee 6370 8″ metal cutting saw.
 I use the 6370 for cutting metal tubing in custom jigs and metal sheets for tables and sliding doors, so I have a good bit of professional use experience with metal cutting circular saws.
-When I saw Skilsaw’s new SPT78MMC-22, it definitely looked the part of a professional grade tool.
-I was eager to my hands on it and compare the worm drive saw to the side driven 6370.
+When I saw Skilsaw’s new SPT78MMC-22, it definitely looked the part of a professional-grade tool.
+I was eager to my hands on it and compare the worm drive saw to the 6370 sidewinder.

 The first thing I noticed out of the box was that there was no case, not even a bag.
 I’m a big fan of hard cases; they definitely aid in extending tool life.
 I consider this a disappointment for a tool at this price point.

 As expected, the Skilsaw Outlaw is noticeably heavier than Milwaukee’s 6370, a known characteristic of any worm drive circular saw.